Do you need a solicitor to remortgage?

 Legal fees may be included in some mortgage lenders' remortgage packages, often as "free legals."
 However, these costs might be built into the mortgage.
 Choosing your own solicitor usually means paying these fees upfront.

-Understanding additional costs: valuation fees, exit fees, etc.
+Additional costs: valuation fees, exit fees, etc.

 Additional remortgaging costs include valuation fees for assessing property value, exit fees from your current lender, and booking fees for new mortgage deals.
 It's important to factor in these expenses.

-The significance of mortgage deeds and property deeds
+Mortgage deeds and property deeds

 Mortgage deeds bind you to your new mortgage terms.
 They outline your obligations and are required by most lenders to secure the loan.